ItsUnbidden/angular-task-management-system/README.md

 Validation is handled by the frontend, with the backend being the last line of defence.
 The policy is that the frontend should identify all validation issues before the request is even sent.

-External services, like Dropbox, are the part that is outside of my control, so errors produced there are unpredictable.
-Since those services are optional, I've designed their integration in a way that does not block the actual operation of the app if something fails there.
-That is communicated by a special response with information about how the external operation went, therefore allowing the frontend to react accordingly.
-This system is not currently fully implemented, but it will be in the future.
+Since external services are optional, I've designed their integration in a way that does not block the actual operation of the app if something fails there.
+For example, let's imagine a situation where a user is trying to add a new member to the project, but the shared Dropbox folder has been deleted outside of the app for some reason.
+The user will still be added to the project, but since the external operation failed, there will be an extended message containing the reason for what went wrong.

+### Internationalization
+The app is localizable with all of its text content centralized in the `<language-code>.js` files, which you can find in the `/public/i18n/` directory.
+By default, there's only the English localization made by me, but you can add your own ones by following these steps:

+1. Find the [languages.ts](/src/app/config/languages.ts) file.
+It is located in the `/src/app/config` directory.
+2. Add the code of the new language to the `LanguageCode` type.
+For example, for German, it would look like this:
+    ```ts
+        export type LanguageCode = 'en' | 'de';
+    ```
+3. Add the new `LanguageOption` to the config.
+It must contain your new language code and the name of the language that will be displayed to the user:
+    ```ts
+        export const languageConfig: LanguageConfig = {
+            supportedLangs: [{
+                    key: 'en',
+                    view: 'English'
+                }, {                    //
+                    key: 'de',          //
+                    view: 'Deutsch'     //
+                }                       //
+            ],
+            defaultLang: 'en',      // <---- Defines the default language.
+            fallbackLang: 'en',     // <---- Defines the language that will be used in case there is no localization in the preferred language.
+        }
+    ```
+    You can also remove the English localization if you wish.
+4. Create a new localization file with the same structure as [en.json](/public/i18n/en.json) and name it using the same language code you've added in the config.
+For my case, that would make it `de.json`.

+If you have more than one localization, a language select will appear in the header.

 ## Setup
 To quickly run the app on your machine, you need these things: